The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 Aging Plumbing

-• Galvanized steel pipes (50-year lifespan)
+• Galvanized steel pipes (50-year life)

-• CPVC brittleness in 1980s–90s construction
+• CPVC brittleness in 1980s and 90s homes

-• Polybutylene pipe (recall-level failure history)
+• Polybutylene pipe (recall-level failure rate)

-• Water heater age vs. remaining service life
+• Water heater age vs. service life

-• Slow drains indicating aging cast iron
+• Slow drains pointing to aging cast iron

 Free Thermal Imaging.

-Other Inspectors Charge $100–$200 for This.
+Other Inspectors Charge $100–$250.

-Hidden moisture intrusion behind walls and ceilings
+Hidden moisture behind walls and ceilings

-Missing or damaged insulation causing energy loss
+Missing or compressed insulation

 Electrical hot spots and overloaded circuits